tellor-io/fundAFeed/README.md

-# frontendBoilerplate
+# fundAFeed
-A Nav, EmptyHero and Footer template for quick-starting Tellor Frontends
+A Tellor Frontend for interacting with Tellor's Autopay contract, in order to automatically pay data reporters for a specific queryId.